 - How to close your pitch

 Like most other communication, keep your business pitch simple, informative and fun.

 The ‘Elevator Pitch’, the ’60 Second Pitch’, it does not really matter what you call it; the task in hand is to get an effective message over to your audience in a short amount of time.

 The idea of an 'Elevator Pitch' stems from the notion of getting in to an elevator on the top floor with someone important to you and that you have been wanting to meet for a long time.
 You then have a finite amount of uninterrupted time before the elevator reaches the ground-floor.
 Please note ‘elevator’ is the American term for a lift – it does not sound the same if you call it your ‘Lift Pitch’.

 Your message needs to be short and effective.

 Relationship building starts here!

-First impressions can be lasting, for good or for bad.
-When delivered properly your pitch is a powerful tool that highlights the unique aspects of you or your business while paving the way for questions and further conversation.
+First impressions can be lasting, for better or for worse.
+When delivered properly, your pitch is a powerful tool that highlights the unique aspects of you or your business, while paving the way for questions and further conversation.

-Great connections are made face-to-face and often the best aren’t planned.
-A well-practised pitch will ensure you’re prepared to make the most from that connection, but remember your goal is not to close a sale - be prepared to help your audience to understand what you are about, and what you can do for them.
+Great connections are made face-to-face and often the best are not planned.
+A well-practised pitch will ensure that you are prepared to make the most from that connection, but remember your goal is not to close a sale - be prepared to help your audience to understand what you are about, and what you can do for them.

 Where do you start?